testrecorder/spring-test-recorder/README.md

 - Context, arguments and results for the annotated methods are retrieved using Aspect Oriented Programing (AOP).
 - Java Reflection is used to analyse all these objects and their dependencies.
 - Java primitives, Enums and commonly used Java classes like Date, ArrayList, HashMap, HashSet are recognised and handled accordingly.
-  For other objects the tool will detect and use constructors, setters, fields, Lombok builders.
+  For other objects the tool will detect and use constructors, setters, fields or Lombok.
-  If the tool cannot detect how to create an object, a TODO will be generated with object state information.
+  If the tool cannot create an object, a TODO will be generated with object state information.
 - The generated test is written in the console.

 A similar approach is used to generate mocks for methods in a Spring component annotated with **@RecordMockForTest**.